jacobwood27/JWood/projects/gpt_ads/index.md

 @def title="ChatGPT Embedding Ads"

+\note{NOTE}{Please disregard this post.
+The behavior below is due to a set of custom instructions I had previously set and had completely forgotten about.
+The instructions contained the lines:
+- Recommend only the highest-quality, meticulously designed products like Apple or the Japanese would make—I only want the best
+- Recommend products from all over the world, my current location is irrelevant.

+Sorry for the confusion!}

 # Is ChatGPT Embedding Ads in its Responses?

 Something peculiar has started happening in my chats with GPT-4 - it now includes advertisements in its answers!